mtuduri/functional-programming-excercises/README.md

-# functional-programming-excercises
+# truco-argentino-functional-prog-haskell

-Functional porgramming excercises with haskell
+Truco Argentino (Cards Game) made with Functional porgramming in Haskell

+## Start the game
+- run in haskell command line  > truco